R-CF/ncdfCF/README.md

 reading of groups, variables, dimensions, user-defined data types, attributes and data from netCDF resources in “classic” and “netcdf4” formats.
-From the CF Metadata Conventions it supports identification of dimension axes, interpretation of the “time” dimension, and reading of “bounds” information.
+From the CF Metadata Conventions it supports identification of dimension axes, interpretation of the “time” dimension, name resolution when using groups, reading of “bounds” information and parametric vertical coordinates.

 Development plans for the near future focus on supporting the below
 features: